 - 1 tablespoon vegetable oil

-- 1 medium brown onion chopped
+- 1 medium onion, chopped

-- 2.5 lb butternut pumpkin peeled, chopped
+- 2.5 lb butternut squash, or butternut pumpkin as some call it, peeled, chopped

-- .25 lb white baby potatoes peeled, chopped
+- .25 lb white baby potatoes, peeled, chopped

-- 2 garlic cloves crushed
+- 2 garlic cloves, crushed

 - 1/4 cup Thai red curry paste or curry powder